giannisalinetti/carbonara-as-code/README.md

-# Carbonara as Code: the recipe for heaven
+# Carbonara as Code: an opinionated approach

-This is the best recipe you can find in this Universe to cook a delicious carbonara.
-Indeed it is not a recipe, it is a guide to awesomeness.

 ## Ingredients
-First rule: grep raw materials make great dishes.
+First rule: great raw materials make great dishes.
 This is especially true for this minimal recipe where the super quality of ingredients is the key.

 For 2 people you need:

-- 300 gr of **pasta**, best choice are **mezze maniche** or **rigatoni** but you can use **spaghetti** if you like long pasta (please don't break them).
+- 300 gr of **pasta**, best choice are **mezze maniche** or **rigatoni** but you can use **spaghetti** if you like long pasta (but please, don't break them).
-  Best labels are: De Cecco, Garofalo, Del Verde, Rummo.
+  Some of my favorite brands are: Mancini, Del Verde, Rummo.
-  Benedetto Cavalieri if you are cooking dinner for the woman you plan to marry.
+  Benedetto Cavalieri if you are cooking dinner for the man/woman you plan to propose.
   Another great brand is Rummo:
   - http://www.benedettocavalieri.it/portfolio_category/pasta-di-semola-di-grano-duro/
   - http://www.pastarummo.it/en/
   - https://www.onlyitalianproducts.it/pasta/pasta-rummo/7196-spaghetti-grossi-n-5-pasta-rummo-.html
   - http://www.inpuntadiforchetta.com/spaghetti-n-3-pasta-rummo/
 - 3 very fresh **eggs**.
 Better if organic.
-This implies a bit of personale taste: I use one egg yolk for each commensal and one more entire egg.
-This leads to 3 eggs.
+This implies a bit of personale taste: I now use egg yolk only, one and a half for each commensal.
+This leads to 3 eggs for 2 people.
-  2 eggs and a third whole egg.
   - https://www.eataly.net/it_it/uova-bio-canapa-e-lino-4pz-220g-olivero-claudio-199223
 - a good, not too salty, **Pecorino** cheese.
 Here are some links to buy it online:
   - https://www.eataly.net/it_it/pecorino-romano-dop-400g-cibaria-80280 (best choice)